harllee/jessicaharllee.com/_work/etsy-gift-wrap.markdown

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4 text-center">
   <img src="/uploads/gift-wrap-listingpage.gif" class="b-1 b-gray-light">
-  <p class="text-small italic">In the shipping section of the listing page, we told buyers the seller could gift wrap their purchase.</p>
+  <p class="body-caption">In the shipping section of the listing page, we told buyers the seller could gift wrap their purchase.</p>
 </div>

 First, we'd need to alert buyers that gift wrap was available on the listing page, since that could inform their decision to purchase an item.
 Per Baymard's recommendation, we put a line item in the "Shipping" section with a popover to reveal the seller's description and photo of the gift wrap.

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4 text-center">
   <img src="/uploads/gift-wrap-cart.jpg" class="b-1 b-gray-light">
-  <p class="text-small italic">In the cart, buyers could mark an order as a gift.</p>
+  <p class="body-caption">In the cart, buyers could mark an order as a gift.</p>
 </div>

 Next, the buyer would land on the cart, which was where the actual selection was going to happen.
 Since Etsy is comprised of shops, and each shop would have the option to offer gift wrap, a buyer would need to choose this option from each individual seller.
 So if a buyer had items from multiple sellers in her cart, she'd have to add gift wrap from each shop.

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4 text-center">
   <img src="/uploads/gift-wrap-cart-interactions.gif" class="b-1 b-gray-light">
-  <p class="text-small italic">Marking an item as a gift in the cart revealed all of the gifting options.</p>
+  <p class="body-caption">Marking an item as a gift in the cart revealed all of the gifting options.</p>
 </div>

 To save vertical space, we hid the gift wrap selection behind the “this is a gift” checkbox.
 We knew that most purchases wouldn't be gifts, so we didn't want to show options that weren't relevant to most people.
 When the gift wrap checkbox is revealed, we reused the same popover to show the gift wrap photo from the seller.